ALANA WESTWOOD

 MANJULIKA ROBERTSON

-As a research associate, Manjulika (she/her) is responsible for the coordination and management of the SSHRC-funded grant “What constitutes effective knowledge exchange at the environmental science-policy interface?” as well as the Westwood Lab more generally.
-Her research interests include organizational communication, political science, and sustainable environmental management.
-Manjulika’s MES thesis research focused on ‘interference in science’ in the Canadian context and its impacts.
+As a research associate, Manjulika (she/her) was responsible for the coordination of the SSHRC-funded grant “What constitutes effective knowledge exchange at the environmental science-policy interface?” as well as managing the Westwood Lab.
+Her research interests include science communication, policy, and sustainable environmental management.
+Manjulika’s MES thesis (2020-2022) research focused on ‘interference in science’ in the Canadian context and its impacts.
 Previously, she completed a BA in Communications at the University of Ottawa and four co-op terms in federal government departments.
-She is passionate about human rights activism and is invested in finding practical, compassionate solutions for change.
+In her free time Manjulika can be found outside hiking, kayaking, snowboarding, or at the local coffee shop.

 RILEY SCANLAN

-Riley (she/her) is a graduate student in the Environmental Studies program at Dalhousie University.
-Passionate about solutions-oriented research, her thesis examines past disturbances in Cape Breton National Park to determine areas most in need of forest restoration to increase connectivity and benefit various species at risk.
-During her undergraduate studies at Acadia University, Riley created a GIS layer, corroborated with ground truthing, to identify and map old growth stands throughout the Annapolis Valley, Nova Scotia.
-Though her academic interests revolve around Acadian Forest ecology, Riley’s personal hobbies include cooking for a crowd, reading and playing outdoors.
+Riley (they/them) graduated from the Environmental Studies program at Dalhousie University.
+Passionate about solutions-oriented research, Riley’s thesis examined past disturbances in Cape Breton National Park to determine areas most in need of forest restoration to increase connectivity and benefit various species at risk.
+During Riley’s undergraduate studies at Acadia University, they created a GIS layer, corroborated with ground truthing, to identify and map old growth stands throughout the Annapolis Valley, Nova Scotia.
+Though their academic interests revolve around Acadian Forest ecology, Riley’s personal hobbies include cooking for a crowd, reading and playing outdoors.

 More: LinkedIn. rl767974[at]dal[dot]ca